shilendra-23501a05f8/AI-Job-Search-Resume-Tailoring-Agent/README.md

 # 🤖 AI Job Search & Resume Tailoring Agent (Local LLM)

-An autonomous AI agent that searches for jobs, ranks them by relevance and urgency, and automatically generates tailored resumes and cover letters using a local LLM (Ollama).
+An autonomous AI agent that finds relevant job postings, ranks them by relevance and urgency, and automatically generates tailored resumes and cover letters using a local LLM (Ollama).

 Includes a Streamlit UI for one-click demo usage.

 ---

 ## 🚀 Project Overview

-This project demonstrates how to build a real-world AI agent that:
+This project demonstrates how to build a real-world AI agent that can:

-- Searches for relevant job postings
+- Search for relevant job openings
-- Evaluates each job using an LLM
+- Analyze each job using an LLM:
   - Relevance classification
   - Numeric scoring
   - Urgency detection
-- Ranks jobs automatically
+- Automatically rank jobs
-- Generates a job-specific resume
+- Generate job-specific resumes
-- Generates a customized cover letter
+- Create customized cover letters
-- Uses fallback logic when job search fails
+- Use fallback logic when job search fails

-All intelligence runs locally — no paid APIs.
+All intelligence runs **locally** — no paid APIs required.

 ---